 - New roof

-Renovations that contribute the least value
+Renovations that add the least value to your home

 On the flip side, there are many renovations that don’t make financial sense.
 These are typically renovations done from emotions and not practicality.